leprechaunne/Python/Chapter 1/README.md

 These exercises are from "Learning Python the Hard Way" to demonstrate and perfect Python code.
 ###ex2.py
 Basic commenting structure and importance.
+###ex3.py
+Basic mathematical operations.
+Sort of poorly formatted, but I think that was largely the point.
+The messy equations help solidify how python Order of Operations works.
+####ex3_extra.py
+Just a random math problem, as prompted by the study drills section.

 ## Tests
 None so far